Leave it to the red bullseye to quietly offer surprisingly stylish accessories for home entertaining…

 area is home to great natural beauty along the Kern River and abundant produce,

 almonds, carrots, alfalfa, cotton, and roses.Next time?A trip to Dewar’s Soda Fountain and Fine Candies and a meal at one of

 So – while flying over or whizzing by on the freeway [on the

 way to/from New York, LA or SF] it’s good to remember that there are lively,

 intriguing little cities that very often fly way under the radar.Bakersfield is one of them.

-For more than 27 years - I've been obsessed and immersed in the consumer world - from retail (at Marshall Field's, Williams-Sonoma and Barneys New York) to communications (at public relations agencies, big and small, as well as twice as an independent consultant and in-house for the world's largest natural and organic grocery retailer).
+Since I was wee I've been obsessed and immersed in the consumer world - from retail (at Marshall Field's, Williams-Sonoma and Barneys New York) to communications (at public relations agencies, big and small, as well as thrice as an independent consultant and in-house for the world's largest natural and organic grocery retailer).

 For some reason people seek my style (fashion and home) advice.
 For some reason I LOVE giving it [apple...tree...thanks Mom].

-I'm new to the desert, happy to have left the deep South and LA and ready to share my warped ramblings about the world.
+I'm growing slightly weary of the desert, but am happy to have left the deep South and ready to share my warped ramblings about the world.
 As it says - we're going to sip, sup, shop, and take a look at style together.
 Along the way - I'll take a look at the communications world as well since it's a big part of my life.